Data-Driven Control of Large-Scale Networks with Formal Guarantees: A Small-Gain Free Approach: Data-Driven Construction of Symbolic Models and ASBFs

 \begin{remark} Note that conditions \eqref{Eq:8_21}-\eqref{Eq:8_22} do not originally include $\mu_i$ and $\varpi_i$.
 We amended these conditions within the ROP~\eqref{ROP} by incorporating the objective value $\mu_i + \varpi_i$ and will subsequently leverage it in our compositional data-driven technique in \eqref{Con2}.
 It is apparent that any feasible solution to the ROP with $\mu^*_{R_i} \leq 0$ confirms the satisfaction of conditions \eqref{Eq:8_21}-\eqref{Eq:8_22}. \end{remark} \begin{remark} The choice of $\mathcal{V}_i$ in~\eqref{Eq:3} enables the ROP to mainly exhibit convexity with respect to decision variables.
 The sole instance of scalar bilinearity arises in condition \eqref{ROP4} between $q_i^j$ and $\gamma_i$.
 To address this, we treat $\gamma_i\in(0,1)$ as an element of a finite set with a cardinality of $l$, denoted as $\gamma_i \in \{\gamma_{i}^1,\dots,\gamma_{i}^l\}$, and a-priori fix the choice of $\gamma_i$ before solving ROP~\eqref{ROP}. \end{remark}

-The proposed ROP in \eqref{ROP} introduces two primary challenges, rendering it intractable.
-Firstly, the continuous nature of spaces $X_i$ and $W_i$ leads to the presence of infinitely many constraints.
-Furthermore, unknown maps $f_i$ appear in condition \eqref{ROP4}, adding another layer of complexity to the problem.
-Given these significant obstacles, we offer a direct data-driven approach to construct ASBFs without directly solving ROP \eqref{ROP}.
-To accomplish this, we collect a set of two-consecutive sampled data from trajectories of unknown subsystems, in the form of pairs $((x^z_i, u_i, w^z_i), f_i(x^z_i, u_i, w^z_i))$, where $z\in\{1,\dots,\mathcal{N}_i\}$.
-Subsequently, we compute the maximum distance between $(x_i,u_i,w_i)\in X_i\times U_i \times W_i$, and the collected samples as follows: \begin{remark} The maximum distance $\sigma_{i}$ in \eqref{eq: eps} can be computed through grid-based partitioning of the space $(X_i\times U_i \times W_i)$.
-As computation with a grid-based approach reduces to a finite problem, the computational complexity scales linearly with both the number of samples and the number of grid points corresponding to the size of the grid. \end{remark} \begin{remark} We construct the \emph{symbolic model} $\hat f_i(\hat x_i, u_i,\hat w_i)$ using data by initializing the black-box model with $\hat x_i$ and $\hat w_i$ under an input $u_i$ to obtain $f_i(\hat x_i, u_i,\hat w_i)$ as its one-step transition.
-With a state discretization parameter $\delta_i$, the map $\hat f_i(\hat x_i, u_i,\hat w_i)$ is then determined as the \emph{closest representative point} to the value of $f_i(\hat x_i, u_i,\hat w_i)$ that satisfies condition~\eqref{EQ:4}.
-This method of constructing symbolic models from data introduces an approximation error, which can be captured by $\psi_i$ in condition~\eqref{Eq:8_22}. \end{remark}
+The proposed ROP in~\eqref{ROP} introduces two primary challenges, rendering it intractable.
+Firstly, the continuous nature of the spaces $X_i$ and $W_i$ leads to the presence of infinitely many constraints.
+Furthermore, the unknown maps $f_i$ appear in condition~\eqref{ROP4}, adding another layer of complexity to the problem.
+Given these significant obstacles, we propose a direct data-driven approach to construct ASBFs without directly solving ROP~\eqref{ROP}. \BS{Before proceeding, we formalize the following assumption on the availability of measured data, which underpins the subsequent data-driven construction.} \begin{assumption} \BS{For each subsystem $\Upsilon_i = (X_i, U_i, W_i, f_i)$, the output is the identity map of the state variables, implying that all state variables of each subsystem are available as measurements.} \end{assumption}

+\BS{To proceed with the data-driven framework, we collect pairs of two consecutive samples} from trajectories of the unknown subsystems in the form of $((x_i^z, u_i, w_i^z), f_i(x_i^z, u_i, w_i^z))$, \BS{as enabled by Assumption~\ref{assump:measure}}, where $z\in\{1,\dots,\mathcal{N}_i\}$, \BS{with $\mathcal{N}_i$ denoting the number of collected samples}.
+Subsequently, we compute the maximum distance between $(x_i,u_i,w_i)\in X_i\times U_i \times W_i$ and the collected samples as follows: \begin{remark} The maximum distance $\sigma_{i}$ in \eqref{eq: eps} can be computed through grid-based partitioning of the space $(X_i\times U_i \times W_i)$.
+As computation with a grid-based approach reduces to a finite problem, the computational complexity scales linearly with both the number of samples and the number of grid points corresponding to the size of the grid. \end{remark}